Contents

 Abney Park Cemetery opened in 1840 and became the principal burial place of English nonconformists when a nearby burial ground closed.

-Abney Park is heavily overgrown but has a beautiful chapel in the centre, which has been refurbished to repair it from damage.
+Abney Park is heavily overgrown, but it features a beautiful chapel at its centre, which has been refurbished to repair the damage.

-Abney Park doesn’t have many notable residents, but it has William and Catherine Booth, who started The Salvation Army.
+Abney Park doesn’t have many notable residents, but it is home to William and Catherine Booth, founders of The Salvation Army.

 It’s also surprisingly busy, probably due to its proximity to Stoke Newington High Street, a vibrant and trendy part of London.